 If you are thinking about heading down to check out the towers, make sure you check the times that the tour will be going.
 Without going on one of the tours (costs 7 dollars in 2012) you will not be able to go into the area with the towers; you can only look at it from the outside.
 On Saturday when I went, the tours ran from about 10:30 AM to 4 PM, every 30 minutes, but check the website before you go, this is not an area of the town that you want to find yourself wandering around in.

 A little history on the builder Simon Rodia and the towers is as follows.

 When you go on the tour, what is most interesting about the area is that this place was right next to his house.
-All but the entryway of his house burned down, but you can see that he literally started building the towers 5 feet from the side of his house.
+All but the entryway of his home burned down, but you can see that he literally started building the towers 5 feet from the side of his house.

-Also, the towers are built in the outline of a ship and the ship is pointing back to Italy.
-It was said that he did this so that when it was time for him to sail back to Italy he would have all of his possession’s and memories with him.
-The exterior of the structure has a wave-like art to show that the ship is in motion and between two of the three towers is what Simon liked to call the sail.
+Also, the towers are built in the outline of a ship, and the ship is pointing back to Italy.
+It was said that he did this so that when it was time for him to sail back to Italy, he would have all of his possessions and memories with him.
+The exterior of the structure has a wave-like art to show that the ship is in motion, and between two of the three towers is what Simon liked to call the sail.

 You can see that this piece of art was added to as it progressed.
-It is truly amazing to walk around in this mans creation and it reminds me a lot of my trip out to Leonard’s Salvation Mountain in the Salton Sea.
+It is truly amazing to walk around in this man’s creation, and it reminds me a lot of my trip out to Leonard’s Salvation Mountain in the Salton Sea.

 Also of note, the area all around the towers from when you get off the freeway till when you arrive is pretty sketchy.
 I wouldn’t want to be driving around there at night or have my car break down, so know that going in.
 Other then that, it is a beautiful piece of history that is worth checking out.